 The arrangement couldn't have lasted long because trains made the turnpikes uneconomic and they were taken over by the council.
 Several resources claim that all this happened in 1872 (slightly out of our usual time period, but bare with me, this is interesting after all), but maps from before then have the new road marked on, so quite what the correct order of events was I'm not sure.
 Letting the first few customers go free doesn't sound like a 19th century thing to do.

 A number of houses existing on the south-east end of the road were built to serve people working in factories and foundries.
 The Tollgate is a new estate on the site of the former Turnpike Works, which produced upholstery and sausages.
 From about half way up, these change to 1940s (developed only when the land was sold), and Furneaux Gardens was built in the 1960s using a brownfield site formerly a tobaccopipe manufacturer.

 At its northern end, The New Inn (later The Turnpike Pub) dates back to the 18th Century, but closed in the 2000s, and is now apartments.
 Beyond this was a post office, but it didn't last long in to the 20th Century.
 Around here is the original turnpike.

 Turning right at what is now a signalised crossroads (a very recent change), we come to the key section of the exit route.
 North Hill was also a turnpike, but the name didn't stick because it old name is still relevant.
-The hill which it takes its name from is relatively steep and was a challenge to early vehicles, both motorised and horse-drawn, and large vehicles would usually require several people to dismount in order to speed up the climb.
+The 15 metre hill that it takes its name from is relatively steep and was a challenge for early vehicles, both motorised and horse-drawn, and large vehicles would usually require several people to dismount in order to speed up the climb.
 By the time they reach the top, most people would be too tired to argue about the charge, and consequently the turnpike was thought to be very profitable.